LEEYJ1021/Concentrated-Blind-Spot/docs/methods_overview.md

 # Methods Overview

-This document expands the summary in the main `README.md` into a fuller methods narrative, organized in the diagnostic → explanatory → predictive → prescriptive sequence used throughout the project.
-It is written to be lifted, with light editing, into a manuscript's Methods section.
+This document expands the summary in the main `README.md` into a fuller methods narrative, organized in the diagnostic → robustness → prescriptive → independence-audit → convergence sequence used throughout the project.
+It is written to be lifted, with light editing, into a manuscript's or internal report's Methods section.

 ## 0. Scope definition

 The Korean freight rail network is partitioned into an **in-scope** set — four corridors (Gyeongbu, Chungbuk, Yeongdong, Jungang) that carry the bulk of current decarbonization-optimization attention — and an **out-of-scope** set of remaining stations.
 Each station's scope weight `w_i` is the fraction of its (non-branch) line assignments that fall inside the four in-scope corridors; multi-line junction stations are flagged separately so they are not silently double-counted as "fully out of scope."

 Station-to-line resolution for stations not covered by the original curated dataset uses a manually verified mapping cross-checked against MOLIT (Ministry of Land, Infrastructure and Transport) records.
 This mapping is exposed in full in the analysis code so it can be audited line-by-line.

+The network comprises 53 freight-handling stations in total; 19 fall inside the four designated corridors (either directly or as partially-assigned junctions) and 34 are formally out of scope.
+Framing this as a single, bounded network case follows standard analytic-generalization practice for few-case empirical work: conclusions should be read as claims about the mechanism linking policy-defined scope boundaries to network-structural risk, not as statistical claims about a population of national rail networks.
+Section 4 below (the synthetic-network robustness check) is the project's direct response to that limitation — it does not eliminate the single-network caveat, but it does test whether the central concentration finding is a property of the network's degree distribution or an accident of the one specific edge list observed.

 ## 1. RQ1 — Optimization Coverage Gap (OCG)